pulp/pulp_file/docs/installation.rst

 We recommend that you install `pulpcore` and `pulp-file` together using the `Ansible installer
 <https://docs.pulpproject.org/pulp_installer>`_.
 The remaining steps are all
-performed by the installer and are not needed if you use it.
+performed by the installer and are not needed if you use it..

 Pip Install
 -----------